-Incorporating Individual e-file Into Your Office
+Incorporating e-file Into Your Office

-The time it takes to transmit electronic returns can vary from seconds to minutes depending on your software, the number of returns you are transmitting, and your connection speed.
+The time it takes to transmit electronic submissions can vary from seconds to minutes depending on your software, the number of submissions you are transmitting, and your connection speed.
 Many of the successful e-filers we spoke with have developed their own schedule and procedures to manage the transmission process.
 They suggest you keep the following ideas in mind when developing the schedule and procedures that work best for you:

 - Log all transmissions in your client log.

 - Check all acknowledgement files and record accepted submissions in your client log.